husarion/panther_ros/README.md

         duration: 2
 ```

 You also have the option to create code-based animations.
-Detailed information on how to make use of these features, as well as a description of default behavior and customization options for Panther Bumper Lights, can be found in [panther_lights](./panther_lights/README.md) documentation.
+Detailed information on how to make use of these features, as well as a description of default behavior and customization options for Panther Bumper Lights, can be found in the [panther_lights](./panther_lights/README.md) documentation.